rachelmoon290/apatinder-documentation/docs/index.md

 We want to get as many dogs as possible adopted, we want to give users something to do while they wait, and we don't want to disappoint people by showing them dogs that wouldn't be right for their living situation.
 We hope that our app can be a fun distraction for users and make the matchmaker's job a little easier by giving them an idea of what dogs someone might be interested in seeing.

-### 2. Problem Statement
-Every day at Austin Pets Alive!, there are about 40 people who visit the shelter to look for animals to adopt.
-However, there are only maximum 4 matchmakers on site each day, and it takes about 30 minutes to an hour for a matchmaker to talk to each visitor and match him/her with the best dogs.
-As a result, the average waiting time is about 53 minutes per visitor, and consequently about 26% of on-site visitors cancel or do not show up to their appointment, due to this bottleneck effect.
-If visitors don’t cancel their appointments, up to 10 more animals could get adopted each day.

-APA Tinder for Dogs is a mobile web application that...
-1. Connects adopters and matchmakers
-2. Recommends right dogs to adopters
-3. Engages waiting adopters

-This project is part of Harvard's AC297r Capstone Project course, partnered with APA!.

-### 3. Web Architecture
+### 2. Web Architecture

 ![](img/stack.png)

-#### 1. The front end
+#### A. The frontend

 Our frontend code is written in ReactJS.
 We wanted our application to be maintainable, but also beautiful, so we selected the second most popular React UI framework, ANT Design.
-We used Typescipt in an effort to reduce the number of bugs.
+We used Typescript in an effort to reduce the number of bugs.
 Types are a good thing.
 For the web backend, we used GraphQL, which eliminated the need for state management libraries and gave us more control of our Flask API endpoints, allowing us to improve the speed at which we could generate new dogs for users to swipe.

 All of the database updates are handled directly by the web backend.
 Our GraphQL virtual server is designed to run on the same EC2 instance as the Flask server, but the user table and the swipe table are updated directly by GraphQL, so no data is passing through Flask on its way to the database.

-#### 2. The database
+#### B. The database

 In theory, the MySQL database will eventually live in Amazon RDS and be updated at least once each day, if not in real time, as data is recorded about dogs.
 In practice, APA is still waiting for an RDS setup, so we have to make do with hosting our database locally.

 We added one table to the database, the `super_dog_table`.
 The code to generate this table lives in `/src/model_server/sql/super_dog_table.sql`

 This code to generates a table that has one row per animal in the APA database.
 We use the AnimalInternal-ID as the primary key to enforce this rule.
 Selecting the the latest scores for each animal and then joining them to the rest of the data for that animal is a time consuming operation, and the code to generate the `super_dog_table` can run for up to an hour before completing.
 We considered storing this data as a MySQL view so that we could query it in real time, but the execution time for the script makes that impossible.
 For this reason, we have set up the code so that the `super_dog_table` is refreshed every night at 3am by a cron job.
 Once RDS is up an running, our cron job as well as the others that we have added will need to be set up on the appropriate severs, as we describe below.
-Example code for the cron jobs lives in `/src/model_server/cron/cron_backup`
+Example code for the cron jobs lives in `/src/model_server/cron/cron_backup`.

 ![](img/backend.png)

-#### 3. The backend
+#### C. The backend

 Our backend server is written in python Flask.
 The Flask server is designed to run on the same EC2 instance as the GraphQL server.
 In the same way that GraphQL manages all of the database updates, Flask manages all of the database queries.
 For convenience, we have exposed several flask endpoints that will be useful for anyone who wants to modify that code or see what is happening in the database.
 In practice, the only endpoint that is ever called by GraphQL is the RecommendedList endpoint, which has path `/model/results/<string:userId>`.
 This endpoint takes a user id and returns a list of 15 dogs that the user has yet to swipe on.
 This is accomplished using the results of two predictive models as well as a number of database calls, including a call to the database to get the swipe history of the user and a call to the database to get the demographic and survey data of the user.